Common bluestripe snapper: Range and habitat

 The bluestripe snapper is one of the most widespread species of the Lutjanidae, ranging from the coast of Egypt bordering the Red Sea, south to Madagascar and east to India, China, Southeast Asia, Australia, and a number of Pacific islands.

 Like many snappers, it inhabits coral reefs, occurring in both shallow lagoons and on outer reef slopes to depths of at least 60 m, at depths reaching 180 m at the Marquesas Islands and 265 m in the Red Sea.
 In Hawaii, they spend some time over seagrasses and sandy substrates.
 They frequently gather in large aggregations around coral formations, caves, or wrecks during daylight hours.

 The preferred habitat of the species changes with age, with young fish schooling on sandy substrates, while larger fish are more solitary, and inhabit deep reefs.

 Ecology

+Mimicry

 The bluestripe snapper is part of an unusual mimicry relationship with the goatfish, Mulloidichthys mimicus, the colouration of which nearly exactly matches that of the snapper.
 The goatfish school alongside the snapper, with this behavior attributed to predatory protection.
 The goatfish are presumably a more preferred prey than bluestripe snapper.